JAlcocerT/JAlcocerT/content/blog/dji-osmoaction5pro.md

 * https://github.com/Flomp/wanderer - The trail catalogue that makes your GPS data searchable

-wanderer is a self-hosted trail database.
+> Wanderer is a self-hosted trail database.

 You can upload your recorded tracks or create new ones and add various metadata to build an easily searchable catalogue.

 * [Spliit](https://github.com/spliit-app/spliit) - An alternative to Splitwise / Settleup where you dont have to register.